Multi-User Endpoints

 While developing this file, administrators may appreciate using the globus-idm-validator tool.
 This script is installed as part of the globus-identity-mapping dependency.

-The MEP process watches this file for changes.
+The manager endpoint process watches this file for changes.
 If an administrator needs to make a live change, simply update the content of the identity mapping file specified by the config.yaml configuration.
-The MEP server will note the change, and atomically apply it: if the new identity mapping configuration is invalid, the previously loaded configuration will remain in place.
-In both cases (valid or invalid), the MEP will emit a message to the log.
+The manager endpoint process will note the change and atomically apply it: if the new identity mapping configuration is invalid, the previously loaded configuration will remain in place.
+In both cases (valid or invalid), the endpoint will emit a message to the log.

 expression_identity_mapping#1.0.0